|Annual Population Survey (APS)

-The personal well-being statistics gained National Statistics accreditation in 2014 and work is ongoing for the ONS4 personal well-being questions to be included in the harmonised standard classifications.
+The personal well-being statistics gained National Statistics accreditation in 2014 and the ONS4 personal well-being questions are included in the harmonised standard classifications.

-Individual well-being is one of a number of domains that makes up a framework for measuring national well-being.
+Individual well-being is one of several domains that make up a framework for measuring national well-being.
 This “framework” consists of a set of 10 areas or “domains”, with other domains covering a range of objective and subjective measures such as health, economy, our relationships and what we do.

 The “eudemonic” approach is sometimes referred to as the psychological or functioning and flourishing approach, which draws on self-determination theory and tends to measure such things as people’s sense of meaning and purpose in life, connections with family and friends, a sense of control and whether they feel part of something bigger than themselves.
 “Overall, to what extent do you feel the things you do in your life are worthwhile?” is the eudemonic question included on the APS.